I outline the benefits of water for weight loss in this article in addition to all the ways you can get more water into your diet every day.

 Add more foods with high water content into your diet.
 Foods in this category include tomatoes, lettuce, cucumbers, watermelon (90% water), oranges, celery, and green capsicum.

 If you already eat all these, you can increase your intake especially if you’re not drinking as much water as you know you should.

 I like to think it also helps keep my skin looking young and supple.
-You can also flavour water with herbs like mint, cinnamon sticks, basil and parsley.
+You can also flavor water with herbs like mint, cinnamon sticks, basil, and parsley.

 Drink smoothies after your workout.
 Depending on your workout program, you can drink smoothies before your workout.

 You can also have smoothies for breakfast or lunch depending on your meal plan and workout program.
 Check out these Healthy Smoothy Recipes for some inspiration.

 Yes, soup counts towards your water intake as well.
 I have a badass tomato, basil, and celery soup recipe I make in bulk once a month.